 There are two logs that should always be maintained during an activation event or exercise.
 The first is the ICS 214 Activity Log.
-The ICS 214 is a standard National Incident Management System activation period.
+The ICS 214 is a standard National Incident Management System (NIMS) form.
+It is used to record all significant events that occur during an exercise, event, or activation period.
 A link to the PDF version of this form is located on the Pinellas ACS Web site or can be accessed directly from the FEMA web site.